-Many vintners are increasingly experimenting with creating Greek white wines from more popular varietals, including Chardonnay, Sauvignon Blanc and even Viognier.
+Many vintners are increasingly experimenting with creating Greek whites from more popular grape varieties, including Chardonnay, Sauvignon Blanc and even Viognier.
 But I find the wines made from the Greek grapes to be the most intriguing and most refreshing on summer’s hottest days.

 If you want to find some Greek white wines to enjoy in the hotter weather, I’ve got a few suggestions to get you started:

 Ktima Gerovassiliou Malagousia